heiskr/drab.css/README.md

 14. Lighten inactive elements.
 15. Remove shadow on iOS.
 16. Use more common, consistent, and attractive colors.
+  - This includes a media query for `prefers-color-scheme` for dark mode users.
 17. Finally, limit width on a high element so text is more readable.
 (The only class!)

 ## Alternatives